DCSec/HyperMI/README.md

 The Switch Gate is the only interface between the Normal World (the compromised hypervisor/Host OS Kernel) and the HyperMI world.
 Figure 2 shows the detail of this Switch Gate.
 ![The Switch Gate](./doc/pic/the-switch-gate.png "The Switch Gate")

-The Switch Gate may be samilar with the Switch Gate proposed by [SKEE](https://wenboshen.org/assets/papers/skee-ndss16.pdf) at the first look.
-But, there are several differents between them:
+The Switch Gate may be similar with the Switch Gate proposed by [SKEE](https://wenboshen.org/assets/papers/skee-ndss16.pdf) at the first look.
+But, there are several differences between them:
 1. **HyperMI** implemented the Switch Gate in x86\_64 environment, while SKEE just implemented their work based on ARM v7 and ARM v8.
-2. **HyperMI** implemented the Swith Gate by using a new kernel page table hosted in the HyperMI world, the access to the original kernel page table are restrictd and redirected to the kernel page table in the HyperMI world.
+2. **HyperMI** implemented the Switch Gate by using a new kernel page table hosted in the HyperMI world, the access to the original kernel page table are restricted and redirected to the kernel page table in the HyperMI world.
 This approach is totally different from the approach adopted by SKEE.

 # Compilation and Installation #